-With a unique idea, this Oklahoma teacher is teaching her students to learn sympathy and kindness and the Internet is in awe with the idea.
+With a unique idea, this Oklahoma teacher is teaching her students to learn sympathy and kindness and the people are appreciating it

 Apart from home, kids usually spend more time at school.
 Whether we acknowledge this fact or not, teachers play an important role in building up a kid's future.
 They not only equip their students with the worldly knowledge but help in building their personality too.
 This middle school teacher from Oklahoma has taken the task in her hand to teach her students to be sympathetic.
 She later shared her experiment on Facebook and was surprised to see that half a million people were amazed by the results.